ruslanmv/Building-a-3D-Chatbot-with-AI/README.md

 ## **Step 5: Mapping ChatGPT Responses to Animations**

 ### **Analyze the AI Response**
-Use NLP techniques like sentiment analysis to determine the appropriate animation for the chatbot's response.
+This section uses sentiment analysis to determine the appropriate animations for responses.

 ```python
 def analyze_response(response):